linpengcheng/PurefunctionPipelineDataflow/README.md

 v: velocity
 t: time

-Every warehouse or workshop is a pipeline,
+Every warehouse or workshop is a pipeline (functional pipelined data flow), Every pipeline (functional pipelined data flow) is an s=vt equation.
-Every pipeline is an s=vt equation.
+Therefore, every warehouse or workshop is an s=vt equation.

 Every system is a fractal system composed of many pipelines (warehouses or workshops), Every pipeline is an s=vt equation,